XayOn/pyrcrack/Readme.rst

 Usage
 -----

-This library exports a basic aircrack-ng API with the following precepts in mind:
+This library exports a basic aircrack-ng API aiming to keep always a small readable codebase.

-- Be compatible, always.
-- Keep a small codebase

 This has led to a simple library that executes each of the aircrack-ng's suite commands and auto-detects its usage instructions.
 Based on that, it dinamically builds